markwpearce/brighterscript-game-engine/README.md

 # Brighterscript Game Engine

-An object oriented game engine for the Roku, written in [Brighterscript](https://github.com/rokucommunity/brighterscript), and (SONN!) available via [ROPM](https://github.com/rokucommunity/ropm).
+An object oriented game engine for the Roku, written in [Brighterscript](https://github.com/rokucommunity/brighterscript), and (SOON!) available via [ROPM](https://github.com/rokucommunity/ropm).

 This project is designed to be used with VScode.